 “To everyone’s shock, [Dynamite Kid] pushed the child away and told him to ‘fuck off’ and kept moving.
-Only 6 kids in total were outside.
+Only six kids in total were outside.
 The poor kid was in tears.
-About 5 minutes later, a car pulls up and a fellow with a big cowboy hat gets out and asks how everyone was doing.
+About 5 minutes later, a car pulls up, and a fellow with a big cowboy hat gets out and asks how everyone was doing.
 The boy’s dad told him what happened, and then we were all told to stay put and that he’d be back.
-Turns out he came back with André.
+It turns out he came back with André.
 He was so nice.
 He signed autographs, took pictures, and talked with all of us and didn’t care about the time.
 That little kid that was in tears, André made his day.
 He was one of the nicest people I have ever met.”

-Our reader Frank Mancuso’s father (whom he was named after) was a former Major League catcher for the St. Louis Browns that won the American League pennant in 1944.
+Our reader, Frank Mancuso’s father (whom he was named after), was a former Major League catcher for the St. Louis Browns that won the American League pennant in 1944.
 He was also a Houston City Council member for 30 years from 1963-1993 and friends with area promoter Paul Boesch who often invited them to the matches on Friday nights.
-On one unforgettable evening, Frank was able to go back to the dressing room, meet some of the wrestlers including André The Giant.
+On one unforgettable evening, Frank was able to go back to the dressing room, meet some of the wrestlers, including André The Giant.
 He shared some wonderful pictures as proof of that momentous evening!

 Reader Joshua Morales is another reader fortunate enough to have seen André.
-In the summer of 1991, The Giant was seconding the Bushwackers and not in his prime anymore as he sadly observes.
+In the summer of 1991, The Giant was seconding the Bushwackers and not in his prime anymore, as he sadly observes.
 “I got to pat his sweaty shoulder as he went down the aisle on his crutches.
 I was surprised at how hunched he was.”
 He further estimates that the once giant of a man was now a “mere” 6’4” which is often blamed on the surgeries to his back, knees and deteriorating health in his final years.

 Poirier adds, “In 1972, Robert Parish [future Center and NBA star for the Boston Celtics] was one of the first seven-footers I ever met.
-There were a few LSU basketball players who were also over seven feet tall, but none looked as intimidating as ‘The Chief’ Robert Parish or André”
+There were a few LSU basketball players who were also over seven feet tall, but none looked as intimidating as ‘The Chief’ Robert Parish or André.”

 Encounters With André The Giant, From Our Readers Who Were Also Wrestlers